This article was updated for accuracy and relevance on December 24th, 2021.

 Traveling to a location where the sights, scents, and sounds are all completely new is an adventure.
 Preparing for your travels, however, feels more like a circus show especially when you’re getting your travel toiletry bag organized.
 Before you get to enjoy all the delights of travel, you first have to juggle the stressors of packing, planning, and pouring over all the details that can lead to pre trip anxiety.

-In this guide, we’ll help you tame the lion of travel anxiety.
+In this guide, we’ll help you tame the lion of travel anxiety or fear of traveling.
 With a few relaxation tips and tricks, you can make it to your next destination with all the graceful ease of a trapeze artist, even if you are an anxious traveler.

 First, What is Travel Anxiety?

 If you feel excessive stress, fear or nervousness before embarking on any kind of travel, you might have travel anxiety.